Crews respond to reported structure fire in West Ashley

-According to Charleston County Consolidated Dispatch, Charleston City and St. Andrews Fire Departments responded to the 1700 block of Sam Rittenberg Blvd on Tuesday, February 14 at 7:22 a.m.
+According to Charleston County Consolidated Dispatch, Charleston City and St. Andrews Fire Departments, as well as Charleston County EMS, responded to the 2000 block of Charlie Hall Blvd on Monday, February 20 at 8:55 a.m.

+We do have a crew headed that way and will provide updates when they become available.

 Keep checking counton2.com for real-time updates on this story.
 To get breaking news alerts, download the free News 2 App for iPhone or Android.
 You can also sign up for email alerts.